mlrun/mlrun/docs/install/kubernetes.md

 helm repo add mlrun-ce https://mlrun.github.io/ce
 ```

-Run the following command to ensure the repo is installed and available:
+Run the following command to ensure that the repo is installed and available:
 ```bash
 helm repo list
 ```